nicklockwood/layout/README.md

 Static XML is all very well, but in the real world, app content is dynamic.
 Strings, images, and even layouts themselves need to change dynamically based on user generated content, locale, etc.

-`LayoutNode` provides two mechanisms for passing dynamic data, which can then be referenced inside your layout expressions, *constants* and *state*.
+`LayoutNode` provides two mechanisms for passing dynamic data, which can then be referenced inside your layout expressions; *constants* and *state*.

 Constants, as the name implies, are values that remain constant for the lifetime of the `LayoutNode`.
-The constants dictionary is passed into the `LayoutNode` initializer and can be referenced by any expression in that node or any of its children.
+The constants dictionary is passed into the `LayoutNode` initializer, and can be referenced by any expression in that node or any of its children.

-A good use for constants would be localized strings, or something like colors or fonts used by the current app theme.
+A good use for constants would be localized strings, or something like colors or fonts used by the app UI theme.
 These are things that never (or rarely) change during the lifecycle of the app, so its acceptable that the view hierarchy must be torn down in order to reset them.

 Here is how you would pass some constants inside `LayoutViewController`: